treasure-data/digdag/digdag-docs/src/command_reference.rst

 .. code-block:: console

     $ digdag run
-    $ digdag run +another -o digdag.status
+    $ digdag run +another
+    $ digdag run -f workflow/another.yml --start +step2
+    $ digdag run -f workflow/another.yml --start +step2 --end +step4
-    $ digdag run -f workflow/another.yml -t "2016-01-01 00:00:00"
+    $ digdag run -f workflow/another.yml -S +step1 --hour
     $ digdag run -p environment=staging -p user=frsyuki

 Options:

-:command:`-f, --file PATH`
+:command:`-f, --file PATH.yml`
   Use this file to load tasks (default: digdag.yml).

   Example: -f tasks/another.yml

-:command:`-o, --status DIR`
+:command:`-o, --save DIR`
-  Use this directory to read and write session status.
+  Use this directory to read and write session status (default: digdag.status).

   Digdag creates a file in this directory when a task successfully finishes.
 When digdag runs again, it skips tasks if this a file exists in this directory.
 This is useful to resume a failed workflow from the middle.

   Example: -o digdag.status

+:command:`-a, --all`
+  Run all tasks even if the tasks successfully finished before.
+In other words, ignore files at ``-o, --save`` directory.

+  Example: --all

+:command:`-s, --start +NAME`
+  If this option is set, Digdag runs this task and following tasks even if the tasks successfully finished before.
+The other tasks will be skipped if those state files are stored at ``-o, --save`` directory.

+  Example: --start +step2

+:command:`-S, --start-stop +NAME`
+  If this option is set, Digdag runs this task and its children tasks even if the tasks successfully finished before.
+The other tasks will be skipped if those state files are stored at ``-o, --save`` directory.

+  Example: --start-stop +step2

+:command:`-e, --end +NAME`
+  Stops workflow right before this task.
+This task and following tasks will be skipped.

+  Example: --end +step4

+:command:`--hour`
+  Digdag uses the latest schedule time as session_time if _schedule option is set at the workflow.
+Otherwise, Digdag uses today's 00:00:00 as session_time.
+If this --hour option is set, Digdag uses this hour's 00:00 as session_time.

+  Example: --hour

 :command:`-t, --session-time TIME`
   Set session_time to this time.
 Format of TIME needs to be *yyyy-MM-dd* or *yyyy-MM-dd HH:mm:ss*.

   Example: -t 2016-01-01

+:command:`--no-save`
+  Disables session state files completely.

+  Example: --no-save

 :command:`-p, --param KEY=VALUE`
   Add a session parameter (use multiple times to set many parameters) in KEY=VALUE syntax.
 This parameter is availabe using ``${...}`` syntax in the YAML file, or using language API.